-Coquito is a Puerto Rican egg nog-like, coconut based cocktail that is often shared around any festive time.
+Coquito is a egg nog-like, coconut based cocktail that is often shared around any festive time in many Caribbean Latin households.
 It’s common and exciting to receive a bottle of homemade coquito because the recipes can get quite creative from kitchen to kitchen.
 With the absence of raw egg and realizing that other kitchens incorporate different flavors I thought this year was my time to create my own coquito.

 A common issue is with this drink is that it can easily become too sweet.
 My recipe cuts back on the amount of sweetened condensed milk and replaces it with homemade caramel which has a less intense sweetness and can also introduce a creme brûlée type of flavor if you choose to cook the sugar slightly longer until it’s a dark brown color.
 Making caramel at home is quite simple and it also helps to thicken the coquito once the entire mixture cools overnight in the refrigerator.